nuandy/othello/README.md

 Othello is a MVC Java web framework.

+Assuming Othello is installed under /web/othello.

-To build the hello_world app:
+To build all apps in the /web/othello/apps directory:

 1. cd /web/othello
-2. ant
+2. python othello.py

 To start the server: